Running Coupling for Holographic QCD with Heavy and Light Quarks: Isotropic case

 {\bf 2.1.3.b. $z_0=z_h$ boundary condition}\\

-Considering the second boundary condition $z_0=z_h$ that was utilized in the paper \cite{Arefeva:2018hyo}, the string tension $\sigma(T)$ for light quarks model with different chemical potentials is plotted in Fig. \ref{Fig:sigma-LQ-nbczh}.
+Considering the second boundary condition $z_0=z_h$ that was utilized in the paper \cite{Arefeva:2018hyo}, the string tension $\sigma(T)$ for light quarks model with different chemical potentials is plotted in Fig.\,\ref{Fig:sigma-LQ-nbczh}.
 String tension increases with enhancing temperature and this result is in contrast with lattice results \cite{Cardoso:2011hh}.
-Therefore, it shows that we can not trust to the boundary condition $z_0=z_h$ to produce correct results for running coupling constant and beta-function.
+Therefore, it shows that we cannot trust to the boundary condition $z_0=z_h$ to produce correct results for running coupling constant.